THISISDINOSAUR/Anatomy/README.md

 ### Web UI

 A website that uses the server to display the generated creature, and provide an interface to edit the parameters.

+- Request timeout
+Due to request smoothing, if a request takes a long time, it will block all other requests.
+There should be some kind of timeout on this.

 - Request throttling
 Limit request so a reasonable rate to avoid overloading the server